LaranIkal/IceFox/README.md

 # IceFox

-IceFox is a migration of EplSite to javascript, for now this project is on hold, I am giving priority to R-Analytics.
+IceFox is a migration of EplSite to Scala.